armandofox/armandofox.github.io/_pages/quotes.md

   </dd>

   <dt>Only a Christian would think of our Buddha as 'just a man'.
 Our Buddha
-    is a being which all men can become---something greater than himself---if he can overcome all his illusions.
-You cling to your illusions---and call them faith.
+    is a being which all men can become&emdash;something greater than himself&emdash;if he can overcome all his illusions.
+You cling to your illusions&emdash;and call them faith.
     </dt>
     <dd>from Martin Scorsese's film <em>Silence</em>,
     based on the novel of the same name by Shūsaku Endō